Toygarr/Computer-Vision/README.md

 *Source of codes: https://www.udemy.com/course/python-for-computer-vision-with-opencv-and-deep-learning/* *thanks to Jose Portilla for bringing together these incredible resources*

-*DATA file contain all png, jpg and videos that used in codes.*
+*DATA file contains the whole png, jpg and videos that used in codes.*